cs3110/textbook/src/chapters/data/exercises.md

 * Construct a list that has the integers 1 through 5 in it.
 Use the square bracket notation for lists.

 * Construct the same list, but do not use the square bracket notation.
-Instead use `::` and `[]`.
+Instead, use `::` and `[]`.

 * Construct the same list again.
 This time, the following expression must appear